Vasudev-2308/plant_prediction/README.md

 ## How to run the module:

 The module contains a trained model using K-NN algorithm that has been trained on a dataset via supervised learning.
-The model is dumped on a pickle file called ***crop_recommendation_model.pkl***.
+The model is dumped on a pickle file called ***KNN_model_crop_prediction.pkl***.

 You may download or clone the module to get the hang of the model.